 A worldwide formula recall has been initiated after a Salmonella outbreak in France left twenty-six children severely ill.
 The recall includes more than 7,000 tons of powdered milk products manufactured by Lactalis Group – one of the world’s largest dairy companies.

 Lactalis manufactures and distributes dairy products across the world, including the United States.
 U.S. readers will recognize popular brands like Sorrento cheese and Stonyfield Farms as brands distributed by Lactalis.
 Though currently the recall does not affect products distributed to the U.S., media sources continue to monitor the status of the recall.
+In today’s post, Birth Injury Guide provides information you need to know.

 Formula Recall Information